 Step 1: Open Subtitle Maker

-After your video has been uploaded, Kapwing will save your video in the browser.
+When you're signed in, Kapwing will save your video in your digital workspace.
 If you close your draft, you'll be able to return to work later.

 Step 2: Input Caption Text

 Once your video loads in the subtitle editor, the next step is to type out the captions that you want to appear in your SRT file.
 Manually input the subtitles or use Kapwing’s AI to automatically generate the text with a machine transcription.
 You can edit the subtitles and tweak the timings until the video preview looks right.

 If you already have an existing SRT file, you can upload it to add the SRT and edit the text and timings.
 Use the video preview to fix the alignment of the text and the soundtrack of the video.
 Kapwing works for any language, including Hebrew, Arabic, Georgian, Bengal, CJK, and the latin alphabet.